Course Outline

 • Logistics and warehouse management: optimizing flow and space utilization

-• Administration and sales: improving workflows and responsiveness to citizen needs
+• Administration and sales: streamlining workflows and improving responsiveness

 Planning and Sustaining Kaizen Activities for Government

-• Creating Kaizen boards and maintaining comprehensive documentation
+• Creating Kaizen boards and documentation to track progress

 • Ensuring the sustainability of improvements through leadership and regular follow-up